arturo182/tinyuf2/README.md

 TinyUF2 is an open source cross-platform [UF2](https://github.com/Microsoft/uf2) bootloader based on the [TinyUSB](https://github.com/hathach/tinyusb/) library.

+## Using

+You will find compiled binaries in the `release-images` directory for each board.
+These are compiled with the default options.
+If you have a standard board and don't want to mess around, then you can use these.
+Instructions for deploying them can be found in a brief README.md file in each boards `hw/bsp/<BOARDNAME>` directory.

 ## Building

 Checkout the code and sync submodules: